DevExpress-Examples/XAF_Security_E4908/ASP.NET/DevExtreme.OData/Readme.md

 		  // ...
 		}
 		```
-		In the `InvokeAsync` method checks if the ASP.Net Core Identity is authenticated and, if not, redirect the user to the authentication page.
+		In the `InvokeAsync` method checks if the ASP.Net Core Identity is authenticated and if not, redirects a user to the authentication page.

-		Add the `UnauthorizedRedirectMiddleware` to the request pipeline after the `UseAuthentication` method call:
+		Add `UnauthorizedRedirectMiddleware` to the request pipeline after the `UseAuthentication` method call:
 		```csharp
 		public void Configure(IApplicationBuilder app, IHostingEnvironment env) {
 		  // ...